WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.7.20240910
+- Switch login icon to a more descriptive one from Google Material Symbols

 1.6.20240910
 - Supply in-house icon, disassociate from official Concrete CMS branding